MariuszSzlachta/react-redux-boilerplate/README.md

   <br>
 </div>

-This template is using, among others, [React-Router](https://github.com/ReactTraining/react-router), [Jest](https://github.com/facebook/jest) with [Enzyme](https://github.com/airbnb/enzyme), [ESLint](https://github.com/eslint/eslint) with [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) and [Workbox](https://github.com/GoogleChrome/workbox).
+This is my React boilerplate which I use for building web applications.
+It was build by me from stratch - I didn't want to use [Create React App](https://github.com/facebook/create-react-app) because I wanted to learn how all this workflow works under the hood.

+The boilerplate is based on Webpack.
+It is responsible for creating HTML document, transpiling ES6+, SASS code and generating SVG sprite.
+Built application works as Progressive Web App thanks to [Workbox](https://developers.google.com/web/tools/workbox/) which creates Serveice Worker and [webpack-pwa-manifest](https://github.com/arthurbergmz/webpack-pwa-manifest) which creates `manifest.json` file and all neccessary icons for Android and iOS.

+Webpack config is optimized for fast development rebuilds and minified production build.

+Some of additional features are Jest + Enzyme, Autoprefixer, ESLint with Airbnb rules.
 You can find full dependences list in [package.json](https://github.com/appalaszynski/react-redux-boilerplate/blob/master/package.json) file.

-Project is also ready for [Heroku](https://www.heroku.com/) deploy.
+The boilerplate is also ready for [Heroku](https://www.heroku.com/) deploy.

 ---